 From here, the hike back to the parking area took two hours.
 Most of it was done by headlamp.

-A little later, after dark, as I was coming down the east side of Burnt Knob, I met one other person coming up, also navigating by headlamp.
+As I was coming down the east side of Burnt Knob, I met one other person coming up.
+He was also navigating by headlamp.
 He’d begun a through-hike of the escarpment trail early that morning, starting at the horseshoe turn near Kaaterskill Falls.
-Amazing.
+Amazing!